Systems and Program Support

 The Office of Program Evaluation and Research (OPER) works to enhance the quality of HIV/AIDS prevention interventions, clinical care and service delivery systems in New York State through comprehensive, coordinated, and innovative research and evaluation initiatives.

 OPER conducts scientific assessments of Institute-funded or managed programs to determine the extent to which they are achieving their stated objectives.
-Factors associated with performance are identified and recommendations are made to improve program outcomes.
-For instance, OPER leads and coordinates the effort to evaluate the impact of the 2010 Amendment to the NYS HIV Testing Law on HIV testing in hospital, emergency room, and primary care settings and linkage to care among those who are newly diagnosed with HIV.
+Factors associated with performance are identified, and recommendations are made to improve program outcomes.
+For instance, OPER coordinates data collection and performs data analysis for a variety of initiatives, including the PrEP Implementation Study, Implementing HIV Screening in Dental Care Settings, and the Opioid Overdose Prevention Program.
+OPER also collaborates with the Viral Hepatitis Program in the evaluation of the 2014 NYS HCV Testing Law.

 Technical assistance is also provided to programs evaluating their own performance or the performance of contracted providers.
 Services provided include: assistance in grant applications and preparing Institutional Review Board (IRB) applications; evaluation planning; sample selection; development of evaluation instruments; and study implementation, including training, data collection, data analysis, and summary of research findings.